MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 In a similar fashion, you can see details of other segment suggestions that you might be interested in.

 9. To save the segment, select **Save as segment** in the **Suggested segment details** panel.
+Select **Save**.

 10. The saved segment can then be viewed under the **All segments** tab and it can be used for downstream processes like any other dynamic segment.
 If you wish to look at the rules that the model learned after saving a segment, you can do so by selecting **Edit** in the **All segments** tab.

-11. We have successfully found segment suggestions based on a measure of interest (LifetimeSpend).
+Congratulations!
+We have successfully found segment suggestions based on a measure of interest (LifetimeSpend).
 We also saved a segment which can then be utilized for downstream processes like any other dynamic segment.

 ### Task 2 - Discover segments based on a categorical customer attribute or measure of interest

-1. Under the Suggestions tab, click **+ Find new suggestions** on the top command bar to explore segment suggestions based on a different customer attribute or measure.
-Note that, this will replace the existing set of suggestions.
+1. Under the **Segments > Suggestions (preview)** tab, select **+ Find new suggestions** on the top command bar to explore segment suggestions based on a different customer attribute or measure.

+    > **Note:** This will replace the existing set of suggestions.

-2. We again will choose **Improve a measure/metric**.
+2. Choose **Improve a measure/metric**.
+Select **Start**.

 3. Select **CustomerSatisfaction** as the target attribute of interest.
 Customer Satisfaction is a categorical attribute with 3 categories (low/medium/high) and we’d like to find segment suggestions based on this attribute.
-Then click **Next**.
+Select **Next**.

-4. Next, select **Email Subscriber**, **Income**, **Loyalty Tier**, **Occupation**, **RewardsPoints** and **State** as the influencing attributes.
+4. Select **Email Subscriber**, **Income**, **Loyalty Tier**, **Occupation**, **RewardsPoints** and **State** as the influencing attributes.

-5. Click **Run**.
-The AI model will start finding patterns between the selected influencing attributes and the target attribute to surface segment suggestions.
-Please wait for a few minutes for the model to finish its analysis.
+5. Select **Run**.
+The AI model will start finding patterns between the selected influencing and target attributes to surface segment suggestions.
+Please wait for a few minutes for the model to finish the analysis.

-6. Once the model has finished running, segment suggestions will be displayed under the Suggestions (preview) tab.
-Since the target attribute is categorical, the AI model tries to find patterns/common traits of customers belonging to a particular category of the target attribute and surfaces segment suggestions.
-Since Customer Satisfaction has 3 different categories - low, medium and high - the AI model will try to find segments of customers that possess the same traits and a significant portion of them belong to a particular category (i.e. either low, medium or high).
+6. Once the model has finished refreshing attribute based suggestions, segment suggestions will be displayed on the **Suggestions (preview)** tab.
+Since the target attribute is categorical, the AI model tries to find patterns or common traits of customers belonging to a particular category of the target attribute and surfaces segment suggestions.
+Since Customer Satisfaction has 3 different categories - low, medium and high - the AI model will try to find segments of customers that possess the same traits and a significant portion of them belong to a particular category (Either low, medium or high).

-    > **Note:** While only a few tiles are shown initially, you can click the **See more ->** link to see more suggestions that were found.
+    > **Note:** While only a few tiles are shown initially, you can select **See more ->** to reveal further suggestions.

-7. You can click on any suggestion to see segment details in the side panel.
-We will click on the suggestion that says 83% of customers in this suggestion have CustomerSatisfaction = low.
-In the side panel, you will see the following:
+7. Select the **83% of customers in this suggestion have CustomerSatisfaction = low** suggested segment.
+In the **Suggested segment details** panel, you will see the following:

     - Comparison of percentage of customers in this segment that have CustomerSatisfaction = Low as compared to percentage of all customers that have CustomerSatisfaction = Low.

-    - Number of customers in the segment and its proportion as compared to the entire customer base.
+    - Number of customers in the segment and the proportion as compared to the entire customer base.

-    - The attribute values i.e. the rules that the model learned based on the selected influencing attributes.
+    - The attribute values, that is the rules that the model learned based on the selected influencing attributes.

     In this case, 83% of customers in this segment have CustomerSatisfaction = low as compared to 26% among all customers.
 There are 488 members in this segment which is 10% of the entire customer base.
-These customers are live in California, do not belong to the high loyalty tier, are not Teachers and do not live in Florida.
+These customers live in **California**, do not belong to the **high** Loyalty Tier, are not **Teachers** and do not live in **Florida**.
 This helps provide insight that 94% of customers having the above-mentioned traits have a low customer satisfaction.
 This information can then be used to target customers in this segment with personalized messaging and/or customer service to help improve their customer satisfaction and in turn address corresponding business goals.

-In a similar fashion, you can see details of other segment suggestions that you are interested in.
+    In a similar fashion, you can review the **Suggested segment details** of other segment suggestions that you may be interested in.

-8. You can then save the segment by clicking on Save as segment in the side panel.
-The segment can then be viewed under the All segments tab and it can be used for downstream processes like any other dynamic segment.
-If you wish to look at the rules that the model learned after saving a segment, you can do so by clicking on Edit in the All segments tab.
+8. To save the segment, select **Save as segment**.
+The segment can then be viewed under the **All segments** tab and it can be used for downstream processes like any other Dynamic Segment.
+If you wish to look at the rules that the model learned after saving a segment, you can do so by selecting **Edit** from the **All segments** tab.

-9. We have successfully found segment suggestions based on a categorical attribute of interest (CustomerSatisfaction).
-We also saved a segment which can then be utilized for downstream processes like any other dynamic segment.
+Congratulations!
+We have successfully found segment suggestions based on a categorical attribute of interest (CustomerSatisfaction).
+We also saved a segment which can then be utilized for downstream processes like any other Dynamic Segment.